trthatcher/MLKernels.jl/README.md

 MLKernels.jl is a Julia package for Mercer and non-Mercer kernels that are used in the kernel methods of machine learning.
 The goal is to provide a Julia datatype for machine learning kernels and an efficient set of methods to calculate or approximate kernel matrices.
 The package has no dependencies beyond base Julia.

-The package currently supports eight pre-defined kernels:
+The package currently supports six pre-defined Mercer (positive definite) kernels:

-- Exponential Kernel (includes Gaussian Kernel/radial basis kernel and Laplacian Kernel)
+- Exponential Class Kernels (includes the Gaussian/Radial Basis Kernel)
-- Rational Quadratic Kernel (includes Inverse Multi-Quadratic Kernel)
+- Rational Quadratic Class Kernels
+- Matern Kernel
+- Polynomial Kernel
+- Periodic Kernel

+A "non-kernel" kernel:
+- Sigmoid Kernel

+Finally, two conditionally positive definite kernels are also included:
 - Power Kernel
 - Log Kernel
-- Polynomial Kernel (includes Linear Kernel)
-- Sigmoid Kernel
-- Mercer Sigmoid Kernel
-- Periodic Kernel

-The first six are also available as ARD (Automatic Relevance Determination) Kernels with a different weight for each dimension of input.
-The Periodic Kernel also offers a different scale for each dimension of input.
+All kernels available as Automatic Relevance Determination (ARD) Kernels which act as a scaling constant for each dimension of input.

-Kernels can be added, multiplied and scaled arbitrarily.
+New Kernels may be constructed by scaling and translating existing kernels by positive real numbers.
+Further, kernels may be arbitrarily added and multiplied together to create composite kernels.

 ## Creating Basic Kernels